 Number 8 is a Tom Fazio course, and I think it is one of the better courses in the Pinehurst complex.

 The course was built to celebrate Pinehurst’s first hundred years, and Fazio drew inspiration from Donald Ross’s work in designing what is also known as the centennial course.

-He made the greens somewhat larger than no 2, but the movement in the greens, the fall offs, and false fronts maintained the challenges for golfers of all levels.
+He made the greens somewhat larger than no 2, but the movement in the greens, fall offs, and false fronts maintained the challenges for golfers of all levels.